snowch/spark/docs/README.md

 Welcome to the Spark documentation!
+Test

 This readme will walk you through navigating and building the Spark documentation, which is included here with the Spark source code.
 You can also find documentation specific to release versions of